justonia/goviews/README.md

 TODO
 ====

-There is a lot left to implement, including substruct filling, slices, handling of nil values via pointers in the struct, and cleanup of the code.
+There is a lot left to implement, including type reflection caching, substruct filling, slices, handling of nil values via pointers in the struct, and cleanup of the code.

 Motivation